Top Performing CF Tubes from the USA

 Some produce tubes with paper that have a twill pattern on it.)

-FlyCarbon has produced carbon tubes that have been used in
+FlyCarbon's carbon fiber tubes have been used in

 high end drone assemblies, marine and aircraft applications.
 We are proud to offer simple high quality